nipunpruthi/aspire-mini-loan-service/README.md

 ### Auth Details
-The user authentication details are saved in-memory in `SecurityConfig.java` for prototyping
+* The user authentication details are saved in-memory in `SecurityConfig.java` for prototyping
+* To switch to different user, simply update the `Basic Auth` details from `user1` to `user2` in postman

 ## Commands